Yigenana/presentations/QCON18.md

 }
 ```

-^Testing is a critical tool for successful microservice integration.
-Fast compile times combined with testing  as a first class feature in Go enables strong testing practices and quick failures in our build pipelines.
+^The next feature that improved our consistency was Go's testing package.
+Go's fast compile times combined with testing as a first class feature enabled us to embed strong testing practices into our workflows and quick failures in our build pipelines.
+Let's take a quick look at testing in Go by reviewing a test for this Sum function.
-^Go comes with a testing package in the standard library, as well as several great contributed packages for testing.
-Go Tooling allows for tests to be easily setup and run.
-Create a test file by adding "underscore test" to the file and run the built in command "go test" in the directory to run the tests.

 ---